Frequently Asked Questions about South Korea

 While Seoul is the most obvious choice for expats, South Korea has four main expat hubs: Seoul, Busan, Daejeon and Daegu.
 With just a three-hour train ride separating Seoul, in the north, and Busan, in the south, it's easy to explore all of these cities regardless of which one you choose to call home.
 Expats live all over the country, and getting around is very easy.

 Seoul is the capital and contains the largest expat community.
 It also has a large number of international schools and a significant number of shops, restaurants and businesses catering to Westerners.

 Daegu also has a fair number of international schools and a large expat community.
-It is the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
+It's the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
 Both Daegu and Seoul host US military bases and so they have large American expat communities.
-Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases is not always positive.
+Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases isn't always positive.

 Daejeon is just over an hour from Seoul and is something of a science hub.
 Daejeon focuses on technological innovation and has one of the fastest developing business communities in South Korea.

 Busan is located in the south.
-It is a coastal city and said to be the most laid back of all the South Korean cities.
-However, Busan is also the fifth busiest seaport in the world and is host to a number of international and local festivals.
-There are a number of schools and shopping districts catering to the small expat community living in Busan.
+It's a coastal city and said to be the most laid back of all the South Korean cities.
+However, Busan is also one of the busiest seaports in the world and is host to a number of international and local festivals.
+There are a number of schools and shopping districts catering to the expat community living in Busan.

 What is ‘saving face’?